by Cynthia M. Johnson, MA

 Labels are not always what they seem.
 Learn to read them.
 For example, whole wheat bread is not the same as whole grain bread.
 Whole grain should be the first item on the list.
 Ideally, food should have only a few ingredients.
 The more a product has, the more processed and less natural it is.

-Veggies can be split into five subgroups: dark green, orange, dry beans and peas, starchy, and other.
+Veggies can be split into five subgroups: dark green, orange, dried beans and peas, starchy, and other.
 Each of these groups provides different nutritional values.
 Veggies in the dark green and orange groups are rich in vitamins, minerals, and antioxidants.

 Veggies in the dry beans and peas group provide high amounts of protein, iron, and zinc.
 They are also part of the protein group.